-Set out a list of what you want to achieve, and for each item, write down what you'll need to do.
+Set out a list of what you want to achieve.
+For each item, write down what you'll need to do.
 Make it manageable and achievable.
 The idea is not to freak yourself out, but to chart a course to where you want to be.
 As you work through the list, you'll see yourself approaching and reaching your goals.

 2. Write it down